Raspberry Pi Pico PWM MicroPython LED Fading Examples

-In this tutorial, we will learn how to use PWM channels of Raspberry Pi Pico using MicroPython Thonny IDE and UpyCraft IDE.
-Firstly, we will see PWM pins of Pico board which can provide pulse width modulation signals.
-After that, we will look at how to produce the PWM signals with the GPIO pins of the pico board.
-In the end, we will see LED fading as well as brightness control examples.
+In this tutorial, we will learn how to use the PWM channels of the Raspberry Pi Pico using MicroPython in Thonny IDE and uPyCraft IDE.
+First, we will explore which GPIO pins on the Pico board are capable of generating pulse width modulation signals.
+After that, we will look at how to produce PWM signals using those GPIO pins.
+Finally, we will implement two practical examples: LED fading and LED brightness control using a potentiometer.

 PWM Introduction